agoda-com/standards-c-sharp/docs/services/avoid-constructor-over-injection.md

 > 1. Remove the redundant dependencies.
 > 1. Rinse and repeat :)

-The beauty of this approach is that each component because almost trivial to unit test, as it does so little
+The beauty of this approach is that each component because almost trivial to unit test, as it does so little.

 http://blog.ploeh.dk/2010/02/02/RefactoringtoAggregateServices/